March 6, 2026 8 min read

 How much trust are lenders giving to AI?
 Is it making lending decisions on its own?

-While companies give AI much power to interpret data, score it, and make suggestions, most lenders still don’t trust AI to make their final lending decisions.
+While companies give AI a lot of power to interpret data, score data, and make suggestions, lenders still don’t trust AI to make their lending decisions.

 AI-based lending models still have some issues (more on this below) that make them not trustworthy enough on their own.
-Plus, AI’s decisions without human intervention might not be easily explained for regulatory purposes or legal disputes.
+Plus, the decisions AI makes without human intervention are not transparent enough to be easily explained for regulatory purposes or for debt investor relationship purposes.

 Decorative image

-There are three main reasons that lenders still don’t fully trust AI to automate their lending decisions and choose to keep humans in the loop.
+There are three main reasons lenders don’t fully trust AI to automate their lending decisions and instead keep humans in the loop.

 1. Legibility and reproducibility

-In lending AI, legibility is why a credit scoring model settles on a particular loan decision.
-However, it’s difficult or impossible to determine legibility with AI, as the AI isn’t easily able to explain why or how it came to its decision.
+In lending AI, legibility explains why a credit scoring model reaches a particular loan decision.
+With AI, it’s difficult or impossible to determine legibility, as the AI isn’t easily able to explain why or how it came to its decision.

 2. Fairness

 With the lack of legibility comes an inherent lack of fairness.
-Without knowing why an AI model made a loan decision, it’s challenging to ensure it’s fair.
-This could be due to sources of unfairness fed into the model’s source data.
-For instance, if training data lacks representation from minority-owned businesses, the model may fail to make fair and accurate predictions for them.
-Ergo, it may not perform well when making decisions about underrepresented groups because it lacks sufficient examples to learn from.
+Without knowing why an AI model made a loan decision, it’s difficult to ensure that it’s a fair decision.
+This could be due to existing biases or unfairness in the model’s training data.
+For example, if training data lacks representation from minority-owned businesses, the model may fail to make fair and accurate predictions for them.

 3. Third-party risk

-Third-party vendors, such as Provenir or Zest AI manage many lender AI models today.
+Many lender AI models are managed by a third-party vendor, such as Provenir or Zest AI.
 Both use machine learning to improve their models with a vast amount of data gathered over time, but this also introduces risk for the lender.
 For instance, the vendor could change something on the back end or source data that breaks the lending model.
-Backtesting results becomes more complicated in this scenario, further affecting problem number one, legibility and reproducibility.
+Backtesting results become more complicated in this scenario, further affecting problem number one, legibility and reproducibility.

-Beyond underwriting: lending AI for loan servicing and customer service
+Beyond underwriting: AI for loan servicing and customer service

 Lending AI isn’t just for underwriting.
 It also has valuable use cases in loan servicing and customer service.